oceanprotocol/vscode-extension/cheatsheet.md

 ## 🛠️ Troubleshooting

 - ❌ Job cannot start → check node status.
 (Under the **Setup** dropdown, press the **Check** button)
-- ❌ Job not running → check Node URL.
+- ❌ Job not running → check peer ID.
 - ❌ Not enough funds → use **Configure Compute** to change your compute settings.
 - Always check **extension logs** in Output.
 Logs are also saved in your project folder under the `logs` folder.